miiss-neko/lovense-link/README.md

 # Lovense Link

-Let you retreive Control links from lovenses API
+Let you retrieve Control links from lovenses API

+Features CLI commands and a web Interface

 # Install
 ```